-Partitions set to arm the lobby will cause the following to occur:
+Partitions set to Arm the lobby will cause the following to occur:

-a.
-Arming any partition programmed to arm the lobby will automatically attempt to arm the lobby.
-If any faults exist in the lobby partition, or another partition that affects the lobby is disarmed, the lobby cannot be armed, and the message "UNABLE TO ARM LOBBY PARTITION" will be displayed.
+- The common lobby cannot be armed unless every partition selected to affects the lobby is armed. - Arming the last partition programmed to arm the lobby will automatically attempt to arm the lobby. - NOTE: If any faults exist in the lobby partition, or another partition that affects the lobby is disarmed, the lobby cannot be armed, and the message "UNABLE TO ARM LOBBY PARTITION" will be displayed.